kaustav1996/object_detection/README.md

-# object_detection
+# Object Detection for ImageIDGP Project
-Detect Species of Pigs and Goats for ImageIDGP Project
+Detect Species of Pigs and Goats using https://www.github.com/tensorflow/models